Ephigenia/mite-cli/README.md

     mite lock 128721

-Locking a set of entries filtered using `mite list` and unix tools:
+Locking all entries from the last month from a specific customer using `mite list` and `xargs`:

-    mite list this_month --customer_id 128171 --columns id --format=text | xargs -0 mite lock
+    mite list last_month --customer_id 128171 --columns id --format=text | xargs -0 mite lock

 ## Users